 Jim and Donna

 The show stopper was `O Kalalau-He Motu, an ancient chant and treadle hula done in the original Ni'ihau dialect.
 It was directed by Kumu Maili Beamer Loo and performed by Carolyn Pendry, Toni Golbus, and April Green.
-Please watch the video also.
+Please watch the video by clicking HERE.

 Toni, Carolyn, April